vnsny-bia/VisitContactTrace/README.md

 * Choose whether you are starting with an index staff member or a patient by clicking the on the “Staff” or “Patient” tile.
 * Choose the Staff ID (or Patient ID) of the index person.
 * Choose the reference date.
-Ideally, this should be the date of symptom onset of the index person.
+For example, this could be the date of symptom onset for the index person.
 * Choose the number of days to look back from the reference date (e.g. the incubation period of the disease) and the number of days to look forward from the reference date.
-Consult your Agency's policies & procedures for specifc guidances
+Consult your organization's policies & procedures for specifc guidance regarding the use of index dates and tracing periods.

 **Click on the “run” button**